 "What do we call them?"
 Ingeta asked curiously.

-"Oddly, they don't seem to have garnered a name as yet," the Avatar replied calmly, "Generally, they're referred to as 'the natives of Island Rock', although even that is itself slightly misleading."
+"Oddly, they don't seem to have garnered a name as yet," the Avatar replied calmly, "Generally, they're referred to as 'the natives of Island Rock', or just 'the Islanders', although even that is itself slightly misleading."